-As for the previous sessions, the Geneva Centre will closely monitor the 47th session of the Human Rights Council (HRC).
-The HRC47th session will be held from 21 June to 15 July 2021.
-For the first time, the June session will continue Week 4 due to the fact that new mandates were created that require additional meeting hours.
+The Geneva Centre closely monitored the 47th session of the Human Rights Council (HRC).
+The HRC47th session was held from 21 June to 15 July 2021.
+For the first time, the June session continued for four weeks due to the fact that new mandates were created that required additional meeting hours.

-The Council’s meetings will be presided by the President H.E.
+The Council’s meetings were presided by the President H.E.
 Ms Nazhat Shameem Khan, and four Vice-Presidents from all regional groups, including H.E.
 Ms Keva Lorraine BAIN (Bahamas), H.E.
 Ms. Ebyan Mahamed Salah (Somalia), H.E.
 Ms Monique T.G.
 Van Daalen (Netherlands), and H.E.
 Mr Yuri Borissov STERK (Bulgaria).

-The session will begin with the presentation of the Annual Report by the High Commissioner on Human Rights which the Geneva Centre will closely follow.
-No general debates will be held during the 47th session, however, the Council will hold 25 interactive dialogues with special procedure mandate holders and mechanisms, 6 interactive dialogues with the High Commissioner and 1 interactive dialogue with the Special Advisor to the Secretary-General.
-The Council will also adopt 14 outcomes of the UPR and elect 7 mandate holders of Special Procedures.
+The session began with the presentation of the Annual Report by the UN High Commissioner on Human Rights which the Geneva Centre closely followed.
+No general debates were held during the 47th session, however, the Council held 25 interactive dialogues with special procedure mandate holders and mechanisms, 6 interactive dialogues with the High Commissioner and 1 interactive dialogue with the Special Advisor to the Secretary-General.
+The Council also adopted 25 Resolutions, 2 Decisions, 13 outcomes of the Universal Periodic Review, and elected 7 mandate holders of Special Procedures.